knewter/bsh/readme.md

 ## Shell utilities
   Bsh supports common utilities found in most POSIX/Linux compliant systems.
 The below list is only a representative sample of the available commands and these descriptions aren't entirely accurate.
-A description of available options as well as a howto on accessing the local shell is needed.
+A description of available options is needed.
   ast:

     an interface for accessing the shell's generated abstract syntax tree